...

 The primary challenge in molding Teflon arises from its very nature.
 Teflon has a high melting point (about 327°C or 620°F) and does not flow like typical thermoplastics used in injection molding.
 When heated to its melting point, it does not enter a liquid state but becomes a gel-like substance.
 Furthermore, this gel phase makes it difficult to control during the injection molding.
 It does not easily fill the mold cavities with the same fluidity as other plastics.

-Additionally, non-stick characteristics can prevent the material from adhering to the mold surfaces properly, affecting the integrity and dimensional accuracy of the molded parts.
+Additionally, non-stick characteristics can prevent the injection molding raw material from adhering to the mold surfaces properly, affecting the integrity and dimensional accuracy of the molded parts.
 Moreover, the rapid cooling of Teflon post-molding can lead to material shrinkage and warping, further complicating the molding process.

 Yes!
 Teflon Can be Injection Molded